-• CURRENT SEIR: All of the currently proposed uses (i.e., workforce housing, water tank, propane, third gas pump island, road realignment) are proposed to address needs of this project.
-The workforce housing available; the gas pump island will reduce congestion around the existing pump islands during peak periods; the new water tank will incorporate updated materials and design to replace the aging existing tank, and the roadway realignment will enhance safe access to the hilltop residential area.
+• CURRENT SEIR: All of the currently proposed uses (i.e., workforce-housing, water tank, propane, third gas pump island, road realignment) are proposed to address needs of this project.
+The workforce-housing will provide affordable living spaces for project employees in a region that has little affordable housing available; the gas pump island will reduce congestion around the existing pump islands during peak periods; the new water tank will incorporate updated materials and design to replace the aging existing tank, and the roadway realignment will enhance safe access to the hilltop residential area.
 Moreover, all of the proposed uses will follow design guidelines that were established in the 1993 Specific Plan, to visually unify original and new project elements.
 There is no alternative mix of uses that would similarly respond to existing needs, and there is no alternative design option that would retain the aesthetic character created in the original Specific Plan.
 For these reasons, the Different Mix Alternative is rejected from further consideration.